 Citation builders are online tools to help you format your resources in a specific style.
 Remember that these tools are not magic and are sometimes incorrect!
 It’s always a good idea to verify your citation formats in the official manual or consult your instructor.

-If you have a specific question that isn’t addressed here, contact your instructor.
+If you have a specific question that isn’t addressed here, contact your instructor or the Gaston College Writing Center.